JuliaGraphics/Luxor.jl/README.md

 ### Current status ###

-It's been updated for Julia version 0.4 and for the modified Colors.jl.
+It's been updated for Julia version 0.4 and for the new Colors.jl.

 SVG rendering currently seems unreliable — text placement generates segmentation faults.